seungjae2525/MRMCbinary/README.md

 [![R-CMD-check](https://github.com/seungjae2525/MRMCbinary/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/seungjae2525/MRMCbinary/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-# MRMCbinary: Evaluating Diagnostic Accuracy of Binary Medical Tests in Multi-reader Multi-case Study
+# Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests

 ## Description
 This is the source code for the `MRMCbinary` package in R.
-`MRMCbinary` is a package aimed at analyzing the performance of diagnostic tests for binary outcome.
+`MRMCbinary` is a package aimed at comparing the performance of diagnostic tests (i.e., sensitivity and specificity) for binary outcome in multi-reader multi-case (MRMC) study.

 ### Reference
 Lee, S., Jang, S., and Lee, W. Evaluating Diagnostic Accuracy of Binary Medical Tests in Multi-reader Multi-case Study.